 In April 2014, we invited Örn Alexander back to Samtalekøkken, where he presented a version of his performance lecture about Kurt Cobain, which turns out to be more about the pitfalls of holding a performance lecture, and demonstrates all the things that can go wrong with it, in spite of starting over several times.

-Photos Ellen: Friis and Gert van der Pumperlei
+Photos by Ellen Friis and Gert van der Pumperlei

 About the Artist

 Örn Alexander Ámundason is an icelandic performance artist, who lives and works in Malmö, Sweden.
-He produces humoristic and powerful images with simple means, and is also influenced by the old icelandic traditions of singing/song-writing.
+He produces humoristic and powerful images with simple means, and is also influenced by the old icelandic traditions of singing and songwriting.